Skip to main content

 Intermediate

 They are designed to reveal information about your underlying health, including potential disabilities such as diabetes, heart disease, or metabolic syndrome.
-Therefore, for such a program to be lawful under the ADA, it must adhere to two core principles ∞ it must be voluntary, and it must be to promote health or prevent disease.
+Therefore, for such a program to be lawful under the ADA, it must adhere to two core principles ∞ it must be voluntary, and it must be reasonably designed to promote health or prevent disease.

 What Is the True Definition of a Voluntary Program?

 An employer cannot require participation, deny health benefits, or take any adverse action against an employee who chooses not to participate in the wellness program or any of its features that involve disability-related inquiries.
-This ensures that your choice to share personal is made freely, without pressure or the threat of penalty.
+This ensures that your choice to share personal health information is made freely, without pressure or the threat of penalty.

 The structure of incentives plays a critical role in this determination.
 While employers can offer incentives to encourage participation, these rewards must not be so substantial as to be coercive.
 The EEOC has provided guidance, which has been subject to legal review and updates, that generally limits incentives to 30% of the total cost of self-only health coverage.